 I started my journey into complementary health in my 20’s when I became ill and wasn’t able to find help with allopathic medicine.
 I had some allergy testing using applied kinesiology, changed my diet and within two weeks felt like a different person and there began my relationship of learning how to take responsibility for my own wellbeing.
 I subsequently trained as an allergy therapist and although I don’t do this on its own anymore I sometimes test Shiatsu clients whom I think may benefit.

 After contemporary dance training and working in an inclusive dance theatre company for several years I graduated to teaching movement practice which began to evolve into facilitating body awareness.

 Shiatsu came as a natural progression from this movement work as my leaning to work therapeutically with people re-emerged.
+Shiatsu gave me another way to connect to my body and deepen my understanding of the relationship between body and mind, how energy works in the body and how the energies are affected by our emotional, spiritual, psychological and physical wellbeing.
+Traditional Chinese medicine and five element theory really resonates with me and gives a context for our lives and wellbeing that makes sense to me.
 I trained at the Bristol school of shiatsu with some wonderful teachers and graduated in 2013.